-The FY 2023 EMPG Program has a match requirement.
+The FY 2024 EMPG Program has a cost-share requirement.
 Federal funds provided under the EMPG agreement shall be matched by the Subrecipient dollar-for-dollar totaling the award amount.
-The subrecipient contribution can be cash (hard match) or third-party in-kind (soft match).
+The recipient contribution can be cash (hard match) or third-party in-kind (soft match).
 DHS/FEMA administers cost-matching requirements in accordance with 2 C.F.R. § 200.306.
+To meet matching requirements, the recipient contributions must be verifiable, reasonable, allowable, allocable, necessary under the grant program, and in compliance with all applicable federal requirements and regulations.